-Why on the list: Started in April 2015, the startup has outgrown many of its contemporaries and shown a consistent growth for past one year.
-Graduated from Founder Institute, Styline crossed monthly 1000 delivery couple of months ago and remained busy pushing the growth.
+Why on the list: Started in April 2015, the startup has outgrown many of its contemporaries and shown consistent growth for the past year.
+Graduated from Founder Institute, Styline crossed monthly 1000 delivery a couple of months ago and remained busy pushing the growth.
 While pushing its growth online, the startup also organized multiple offline fairs in Dhaka that received quite a good response.

 eCourier: Bicycle based eCommerce focused logistic service.